-The XOL HI LED is fitted with a matching LED gasket to which the size of the reflector fits exactly.
-This prevents the LED’s power wires from coming into contact with the reflector and make a short.
+The XOL HI LED is fitted with matching LED gasket to which the size of the reflector fits exactly.
+This prevents the LED’s power wires from coming into contact with the reflector and making a short.
 The smooth reflector is neatly placed in the head of the flashlight.

 The Convoy C8+ has an AR (Anti Reflective) coated glass lens, which is not standard with most lamps.
 Often a standard glass lens is supplied.
 The reflector looks good quality and because of its size, width and depth it mainly ‘throws’.
 The Convoy C8+ is therefore a good and affordable thrower flashlight.

 - Diameter body: 25.2 mm